 As you go through furniture evaluate items by asking if they complement the space.
 As for décor and other household goods, ask yourself why you are holding onto them.
 Were these things gifts?
 Did they belong to a deceased relative?
 It is okay to keep things that have true sentimental value.
 So, keeping a nightstand that belonged to your great-grandmother who carved her initials on it as a child is something you want to keep.
 Holding onto a table because it reminds you of the first time your toddler bumped his head on the corner and you ran to the emergency room is not quite the same thing.

 You’ve Sorted Your Stuff.
 Now What?

 Now that you know what to get rid of when moving, you need to decide what you are going to do with everything.
 It very well may come down to how much time you have.
 If you have months before you move, you can take your time and sell as much as you can.
 If you need everything gone now then donating may be your answer.

 If you are listing things for sale make sure you have quality pictures.
 It is also very important that you be as descriptive as possible.
 So, if you are selling a pair of The North Face shorts, you need to provide the waist, rise, and inseam measurements, as well as size, material, and any distinguishing features, such as cargo pockets or cinched bottoms.
 The more detailed your description is the better chance you have of selling it quickly.

-Before you get ready to move it is best to tap into your inner-minimalist.
+Before you get ready to move it is best to tap into your inner minimalist.
 Ask yourself if you will truly use an item again – and whether or not it brings joy into your life.
-The less emotion you tap into, the better chance you have of making the right decision when it comes determining what to keep and what to toss.
+The less emotion you tap into, the better chance you have of making the right decision when it comes to determining what to keep and what to toss.